mauricius/vue-draggable-resizable/README.md

 Required: `false`<br>
 Default: `auto`

-Define the zIndex of the element.
+Define the z-index of the element.

 ```html
 <vue-draggable-resizable :z="999">